 Within a few years of independence, a referendum was held on March 15th 1968, in which 81% of the people voted to replace the Sultanate with a republic.
 On November 11th, 1968, the republic was officially pronounced.
 Ibrahim Nasir, the final sultan’s Prime Minister, became the first president of the modern Republic of the Maldives.

-After reading about the rich cultural, religious and national festivals of Maldives, you must encouraged to plan your vacations around these festivals.
+After reading about the rich cultural, religious and national festivals of Maldives, you must encouraged to plan your vacations around these Maldives festivals in 2019.
 It’s a great idea, but make sure you make the hotel and travel reservations much early as the country see a lot of inflow of visitors during the festivals.
 So, what are you waiting for, plan a trip to Maldives now now and double you fun by hitting island just during it’s festivities.

 Looking To Book An International Holiday?